Ezequiel González Ocantos

 I am happy to supervise students interested in comparative judicial politics, human rights, electoral corruption, qualitative methods and Latin American politics

-Winner of the 2017 Dona Lee Van Cott, Political Institutions Section, Latin American Studies Association
+Winner of the 2017 Donna Lee Van Cott Best Book Award, Latin American Studies Association, Political Institutions Section

 Forthcoming.
 "Remittances and Vote Buying: Experimental Evidence from El Salvador," in Latin American Research Review (with Chad Kiewiet de Jonge and Covadonga Meseguer)